 ENERGY BALANCES

 Utility consumption in the process is calculated based on the power utilized, the type of heating/cooling transfer agents used, and the heating/cooling requirements.
-Table 5, generated from the Economic Evaluation report (Appendix B), gives a summary of the utilities used in the process.
+TABLE 5, generated from the Economic Evaluation report (Appendix B), gives a summary of the utilities used in the process.
 The Itemized Cost report displays a detailed breakdown of the utility type used in each section/procedure.
 The utilities breakdown gives the user a better understanding of where the “hot spots” for utility consumption are.
-The utility usage data of Table 5 are considered ‘bare numbers” since they are related to energy usage by the unit operations alone.
+The utility usage data of TABLE 5 are considered ‘bare numbers” since they are related to energy usage by the unit operations alone.
 A 25% allowance (Plant Design and Economics for Chemical Engineers by Peters and Timmerhaus, 2003) is then added to the electrical usage estimates to account for line losses and contingencies.
 The electrical energy used to generate steam, cooling water and chilling agents are also taken into account by estimating the power consumption from their sources.

 A 20% allowance is added to the natural gas use to account for the inefficiency of the conversion of natural gas energy to steam energy in the boiler.
 This value is based on discussions with various boiler manufacturers and will vary depending on the design and operation of a specific boiler.
 This value may be set by the user.

 Total electricity and natural gas consumption are then converted to the common units of BTU for comparison.
 A conversion factor of 3412 BTU per 1 kWh is used in electricity calculations.
 For natural gas, the specific enthalpy of 1200 BTU per one pound of steam is used.
-Figure 5 displays the distribution of the utilities by sections used in the process.
+FIGURE 5 displays the distribution of the utilities by sections used in the process.
 In this case, electrical energy for cold storage was set to 13.5 kWh per sq. m per d.
 Cold storage and cleaning-in-place operations are the largest energy users, accounting for 48% and 20.4% of the total respectively, and are followed by milk packaging with 11.7% of energy use.

-Table 5
+TABLE 5

-Summary of utilities used in milk processing plant.
+Summary of utilities used in milk processing plant